IslemBouzidi/DataScience/KNN.md

 ### 1.2 Hands on a Real Life Project:
 1.2.1 Small Dataset : ***Classification of Iris Species***

-While the dataset was clean and small, the independence of its features posed a challenge in achieving accurate classification results.
-Nevertheless, I would like to showcase the K-Nearest Neighbors (KNN) code for your reference.
+The dataset was clean and small.

+I would like to just showcase the K-Nearest Neighbors (KNN) code for your reference.

 [The NoteBook :SeabornVisualisationProject & KNN Classification](https://github.com/IslemBouzidi/DataScience/blob/main/Seaborn%20Visualization%20%26%20KNN%20classification.ipynb)